ZacharyJSchultz/BookTracker/README.md

 ## Specifications:

 The website will have both a form to input books, as well as a main page to view the already-read books.
 The database will store the book name and author name as the PK, as well as optional genre and rating categories.
 The site should also store the date the book was completed (defaulting to the date of the entry).
 Lastly, there should be a way to delete entries from the website, on the off chance an entry was mistaken.

+## How To Run:
+To run this program, you must have Docker installed on your computer.
+    1. Turn Dockerfile into an image docker build -t bookfinder .
+    2. Turn Docker image into a container docker run --detach --name=BookFinder -p:13306:3306 bookfinder
+    3. Run the container
+        [Insert Command]
+    4. Open website by double clicking main.html
+    5. Enjoy!